lamhq/tech-notes/pages/devops/aws/39-machine-learning/1-comprehend.md

 ## Overview

-Comprehend uses natural-language processing (NLP) to help you understand the meaning and sentiment in your text.
+Comprehend uses natural-language processing (NLP) to help you **understand the meaning and sentiment in your text**.

 For example, you can automate understanding whether people are saying positive or negative things about your service.